 Yes, innovation is crucial to transforming the way primary care operates and is invested in.
 But our Latino community also deserves care that respects and emphasizes heritage.
 Zócalo Health was founded on the belief that innovation and tradition can co-exist in primary care.
 To truly impact the health of Latino communities, we need to support our primary care heroes with a care model that offers a team of like-minded, relationship-focused providers to catalyze change.

-For more news about how Zócalo Health’s services, now available in California and Texas, visit zocalo.health.
+For more news about how Zócalo Health’s services, now available in California, Texas, and Washington visit zocalo.health.